Main Office: Bldg 39, A Level | 202.274.6200 | 202.274.7445

 Community College, Four-Year and Graduate Offerings

-The University will make every effort to offer all courses and sections shown at the link above.
+Disclaimer: The University will make every effort to offer all courses and sections shown on the website.
 However, the University reserves the right to cancel or make changes to courses for insufficient enrollment or as other compelling circumstances warrant.

 (Click the links below to jump to the appropriate section)

 All students have email accounts established when they register for one or more classes at the University of the District of Columbia.
 This email account will be used by faculty to contact students enrolled in their classes and for college staff to inform students of important announcements.
 Student email accounts are web-based and can be accessed from any computer with an Internet connection.